 Lordosis, kyphosis, and scoliosis are spine curves that can cause pain or discomfort.
 Lordosis is a natural curve in the neck or lower back.
-Kyphosis is the natural curve of the upper and mid back regions.
-When you look at the spine laterally, from the side, you will see several curves (Figure 1).
+Kyphosis is the natural curve of the upper and mid-back regions.
+When you look at the spine laterally, you will see several curves (Figure 1).
+When you look at the spine from the posterior (rear), as in Figure 2, the spine will appear to be straight vertically from your neck to the tailbone.
 At this angle (side view), your spine will almost look like a soft ‘S’ shape.
-When you look at the spine from the posterior (rear), as in Figure 2, the spine will appear to be straight vertically from your neck to the tailbone.
 The terms for these normal curves are kyphosis (kyphotic curve) and lordosis (lordotic curve).
 However, such natural kyphotic or lordotic curves should never be confused with scoliosis.

 The Scoliotic Curve

-Lordosis, kyphosis, and scoliosis are spine curve.
-As mentioned kyphosis and lordosis are natural, but not scoliosis.
-Scoliosis is an abnormal curve as seen from the front or back of the spine as depicted in Figure 3.
-It may be difficult to see, and we hope that we did not confuse you with our “soft S-Shape” curve terminology earlier.
+Lordosis, kyphosis, and scoliosis are spine curves.
+As mentioned, kyphosis and lordosis are natural but not scoliosis.
+Scoliosis is an abnormal curve as seen from the front or back of the spine, as depicted in Figure 3.
+It may be challenging to see, and we hope that we did not confuse you with our “soft S-Shape” curve terminology earlier.
 The confusing part for some may be that a spine with scoliosis also resembles an “S” shape!
 But, keep in mind that the S-shaped curve in scoliosis (better known as “double scoliosis”) is an abnormal curve visualized from the anterior (front) or back (posterior) aspects of a patient’s spine.
-The normal curves (lordosis or lordotic curves and kyphotic or kyphotic curves) are those in the sagittal plane, while the abnormal curves (scoliosis) is a reference to curves in the coronal plane.
+The standard curves (lordosis or lordotic curves and kyphotic or kyphotic curves) are those in the sagittal plane.
+In contrast, the abnormal curves (scoliosis) are a reference to curves in the coronal plane.

 In the human spine, there are two lordotic curves (lordosis): one in the neck (cervical) and the other in the lower back (lumbar).
-But there is only one kyphotic curve, located in the upper and mid back (thoracic spine).
+But there is only one kyphotic curve located in the upper and mid-back (thoracic spine).
 However, some even consider the curve of the buttocks as one of the spinal curves, as formed by the sacrum and the coccyx (the tailbone).
-Therefore, to keep matters simple, we will proceed with the notion of two normal kyphotic (backward) curves: one in the thoracic spine (upper and mid back) and the other in the sacral spine (buttocks region).
-Each of these healthy and naturally occurring soft curves serves to distribute any mechanical stress incurred while the body is erect, moving or at rest.
+Therefore, to keep matters simple, we will proceed with the notion of two normal kyphotic (backward) curves: one in the thoracic spine (upper and mid-back) and the other in the sacral spine (buttocks region).
+Each of these healthy and naturally occurring soft curves serve to distribute any mechanical stress incurred while the body is erect, moving, or at rest.

 Scoliosis is an abnormality that can diminish or exacerbate the natural kyphotic and lordotic cures beyond their normal limits.